maschkef/little-linux-helper/docs/PROJECT_DESCRIPTION.md

 ### 5. Licensing

 The "Little Linux Helper" project is licensed under the MIT License.

-**Copyright (c) 2025 wuldorf** **SPDX-License-Identifier: MIT**

-This project is part of the 'little-linux-helper' collection.
-Licensed under the MIT License.
-See the `LICENSE` file in the project root for more information.
+Full license text can be found in the `LICENSE` file in the project root.
+Each source file within this project should also include a license header as described below.

 **Guideline for New Files:**
 All new source code files (shell scripts, documentation, etc.) contributed to this project should include a license header at the beginning of the file, similar to the one found in existing scripts.
 This header should clearly state: